Continuing Our Commitment to Excellence with the International Road Federation

 The Results

-The report not only a reviewed the historical and current geological and climatic conditions but also provided detailed technical information and recommended engineering designed solutions in the following areas:
+A comprehensive report was produced, detailing the conditions relevant to road development along the selected project corridor routes.
+The report not only reviewed the historical and current geological and climatic conditions but also provided detailed technical information and recommended engineering designed solutions in the following areas:

 1. Pavement design including design speed, road width, horizontal and vertical alignments.